wikimedia/schemas-event-secondary/README.md

 To update a schema:

 1. Edit the `current.yaml` file, and remember to increment the version in the `$id` field.
+   ALWAYS increment the version after making changes to `current.yaml`.
 2. Run `npm run build-modified`, which generates the versioned YAML and JSON files.
 3. Commit the new and changed files to Git, and submit them for code review.